Last Updated: July 20, 2024

 Gross Domestic Product (GDP)

-Gross Domestic Product (GDP) is the main measure used to assess a nation’s economic health and performance.
-By monitoring changes in GDP over time, economists and policymakers can evaluate the economy’s trajectory and make informed policy decisions.
+The Gross Domestic Product (GDP) is a measure for analyzing the economic health and performance of a country.
+Ideally, by measuring changes in GDP over a period of time, economists and policymakers can assess the direction of the economy and make right decisions on policies.

 Unemployment Rate